metroxylon/kho-bwa-core-voc/README.md

 -   Python 3
 -   pip
--   the Kho-Bwa language data file (will be available in this directory once the paper is accepted for publication)
+-   the Kho-Bwa language data file (will be available in the “data” directory once the paper is accepted for publication)

 [pip][], the Python package management tool, comes bundled with Python 3.4 or newer.
 If you use an older version of Python 3, or use a Python distribution